 - Empty the contents of a poopy diaper into the toilet and rinse before putting the diaper into the pail.
 Ammonia from urine is bad enough, but feces on top of that is just plain disgusting.
 You don’t want that hanging around.
 So empty and rinse!

 - Coffee grounds are not just useful in your garden and potted planters.
-They can also useful for masking odor in the garbage and in your diaper pail.
+They can also useful for masking odor in the garbage as well as diaper pail odor.
 Line the bottom of the diaper pail with coffee grounds in between emptying the pail.

 - Citrus is also a naturally good way to reduce the odor in your diaper pail.
 Use lemon, grapefruit, orange or any other citrus fruit to cut right into the offensive odor.
 Use the peels at the bottom of the diaper pail to mask odors.